 This jerk chicken recipe combines the fiery flavors of traditional jerk spices with modern cooking techniques and the essence of the Caribbean.

-To put it simply, Jamaican jerk spies are aromatic and intense (in the best way possible).
-When combined with allspice, wine vinegar and a hint of molasses, this jerk chicken recipe is elevated to the level of BBQ greatness.
+To put it simply, Jamaican jerk spices are aromatic, sweet, and intensely hot (in the best way possible).
+When combined with allspice, wine vinegar, and a hint of molasses, this jerk chicken recipe is elevated to the level of BBQ greatness.
+The chicken pairs beautifully with the Jamaican side dishes listed below, which serve to cut through the heat and round out the entire meal.

 Table of Contents